 1. Traffic control will be maintained during plant construction and maintenance in compliance with the standards contained in the Manual of Uniform Traffic Control Devices, Chapter 14-94, Statewide Minimum Level of Service Standards, F.A.C.; Florida Department of Transportation's Roadway and Traffic Construction Design Standards; and Florida Department of Transportation's Standard Specifications for Roads and Bridges, whichever is more stringent.

-2. If the applicant uses contractors for the delivery of any overweight or overdimensional loads to the site during the construction of the additional unit, the applicant should ensure that its contractors adhere to the necessary standards and receive the necessary permits required under Sections 316, F.S., and Chapter 14-26, Safety Regulations and Permitting Fees for Overweight and Overdimensional Vehicles, F.A.C.
+2. If the applicant uses contractors for the delivery of any overweight or overdimensional loads to the Site during the construction of the additional unit, the applicant should ensure that its contractors adhere to the necessary standards and receive the necessary permits required under Sections 316, F.S., and Chapter 14-26, Safety Regulations and Permitting Fees for Overweight and Overdimensional Vehicles, F.A.C.

 [Chapter 316, F.S.; Chapters 14-26, 14-46, 14-94, and 14-97, F.A.C.]